Samaara-Das/Tradingview-to-Everywhere/README.md

 - Make sure that when the selenium controlled browser is opened, no other tab is manually opened

+### Tradingview
 - Please use the dassamaara gmail id to login to Tradingview as the chart on that account has been set up in a specific way

 - There must be a saved layout named "Screener" which has the following setup:
     - The background has the symbol & timeframe watermark
     - The bars are medium sized and the chart is a 100 bars from the right
     - In the alert settings, "On site Pop up" is unticked
-    - Ichimoku, LC, Kernel Regression indicator and Trade Drawer indicator should be on the chart
+    - Premium Screener indicator and Trade Drawer indicator should be on the chart
+    - Premium Screener should have 15 inputs for the symbols
     - No popups or clicks should happen manually